github/gh-actions-importer/README.md

 ## How to offer feedback or make a feature request

 If you would like to offer feedback or make a feature request, please create a new discussion [here](https://github.com/github/gh-actions-importer/discussions/new/choose).

-## How to request support
-If you need further assistance, you can file a support ticket [here](https://support.github.com).